spookyfirehorse/ffmpeg-and-mpv-for-rpi4/README.md

 you can install pulseeffects also but dont use to look a movie to much cpu

-normal start

-flatpak run com.github.wwmm.pulseeffects

-start command in background

-flatpak run com.github.wwmm.pulseeffects --gapplication-service &

 usw.

-all codecs installed no need to buy the keys
+all codecs installed no need to buy the keys cpu usage 15 % ca

 spooky !!!!!